Who’s this man when he’s not his job?

 Captain Santa Claus – that’s how I call Master Mariner Beltran Omallao Jr. when he’s not maneuvering his vessel at sea.

-A young captain sailing with Vega Manila, he and his team traversed murder roads, crossed rivers and climbed mountains last Dec 26 to reach Brgy.
+A young captain sailing with Vega Manila, he traversed murder roads, crossed rivers and climbed mountains last Dec 26 to reach Brgy.
 Orquia, a remote village more or less 15 km off main town of San Remegio in the province of Antique, Philippines.

 Blessing is given to us so that we will bear fruit for God and for other people, so that we might help others and become a blessing to others.
 Blessing enables us to become a conduit of God’s love and grace and blessing to others.
 Just as he has loved us, we should also love others.
 Just as he has been forgiving toward us, we should be forgiving toward others.
 Just as he has been generous with us, we should be generous with others.

-During his vacation this year, the remarkable Captain Santa Claus spearheaded a gift-giving activity for impoverished people of his hometown.
+During his vacation late this year, the remarkable Captain Santa Claus spearheaded a gift-giving activity for impoverished people living on his hometown.

 For the record, around 200 combined men, women & children benefited from the said event.